-Featuring two of the day’s most popular heavy rock acts -- the masked Midwest horror-meisters Slipknot and the politically-driven Southland quartet System Of A Down -- the nationwide Pledge of Allegiance tour features a couple bands whose recordings and performances are marked by uncompromising intensity.
+Featuring two of the day’s most popular heavy rock acts — the masked Midwest horror-meisters Slipknot and the politically-driven Southland quartet System Of A Down — the nationwide Pledge of Allegiance tour features a couple bands whose recordings and performances are marked by uncompromising intensity.
 However, their musical styles and their levels of talent, as seen at the near-full Forum, share few resemblances.